Persdre/Persdre/README.md

 - I am currently keeping work-life balance.
 - Besides computer science, I love music, dogs, and talking to people.
+- Computer science is science, not engineering.
-- How to reach me: to see my website.
+- How to reach me: You can drop me emails at persdre@gmail.com

 ![](https://komarev.com/ghpvc/?username=persdre)